Here are some things you can do to celebrate International Cheetah Day on December 4th:

 - Wish everyone you meet a very “Happy International Cheetah Day!”.

-- Get yourself a Save The Cheetah International Cheetah Day shirt from our Bonfire fundraising campaign.
+- Get yourself one of the Save The Cheetah International Cheetah Day shirt from CCF’s Bonfire fundraising campaign.

 - Read Freeda The Cheetah by Picklefish Press!
 The Kindle version is free to download on Amazon.

-- Download the Conservation Passport.
+- Download Cheetah Conservation Fund’s Conservation Passport and The Living Desert’s CHEETAH FUN!
+K – 12 Activities.
 When you finish the activities print out your very own Certificate of Cheetah Achievement!

-- Join the conversation on Twitter by using hashtags #Loud4Cheetahs, #SaveTheCheetah, & #IntlCheetahDay.
+- Join the conversation on Twitter by using hashtags #SaveTheCheetah & #IntlCheetahDay.
 Use our Tweet Sheet to send tweets simply and easily.
 Just log in to your Twitter account and then open the Tweet Sheet.
 Click the TWEET button to instantly post to your Twitter page.

 - Share a cheetah image on your social media profile for the day, week or month.